-New Google Sites is, well, the new version of the service.
-It has a better editor and supports more up-to-date technology (including the ability to create responsive pages), but it's distinctly short on features.
+Google Sites is a free drag-and-drop website builder and web hosting service which enables anyone to create their own online presence.
+Google Sites is the company’s the new version of their service.
+It has a better editor and supports more up-to-date technology (including the ability to create responsive pages), but it's short on features.

 Google Site's media handling features may seem basic, at least initially, with only images and YouTube embeds available from the standard controls.
 But as with the editor, dig a little deeper and the service proves a little smarter than you might expect.

 For example, replacing the default header image is as easy as hovering your mouse over it and clicking Change Image > Select Image.
 You're then able to choose from a gallery of around 50 free images, as well as browsing your Google Albums or Drive, or running a Google Images search.
 That's far more convenient than other services, which either don't support a media library or require you to build one from scratch.

 The integration with Google services is just as useful elsewhere.
 Click YouTube and you can embed one of your own YouTube uploads, or run general YouTube searches to find what you need.
 The Calendar control embeds any of your calendars onto the page, while the Map control can refer to your own maps, or whatever new location you need.

 Google Docs allow embedding Slides, Charts, Forms and other documents.
 There's nothing special about the viewer – it's just a scrolling window – but this does provide an easy way to combine multiple content sources into a single page.

 If you need more, the Embed control may be able to help.
 Google Sites may have a dedicated button to add YouTube videos by default, but the Embed tool lets you insert a Vimeo URL in our page as well, for instance.
 There’s also a basic image gallery feature.
 Add your photos, set a handful of preferences, and away you go.
 It’s really no frills, but it works.